Shilpapatil2005/Code-Catalyst/README.md

-Yojana Mitra AI
+# Yojana Mitra AI

-Smart Government Scheme Matcher for Karnataka Citizens
+## Smart Government Scheme Matcher for Karnataka Citizens

-Yojana Mitra AI is a hackathon project designed to help citizens quickly discover government welfare schemes they may be eligible for.
-Many people miss benefits because information is scattered across multiple websites and eligibility rules are difficult to understand.
+Yojana Mitra AI is a hackathon project developed to help citizens quickly identify government welfare schemes they may be eligible for.
+Many people miss benefits because scheme information is scattered across multiple websites and eligibility rules are difficult to understand.

-This platform simplifies the process by allowing users to enter basic personal details such as age, annual income, gender, and occupation.
-Based on the entered profile, the system recommends suitable government schemes instantly.
+Our platform simplifies this process by allowing users to enter basic personal details such as age, annual income, gender, and occupation.
+Based on the entered information, the system instantly recommends suitable government schemes.

 ## Problem Statement